Backgrounder on Seismic Reviews at U.S. Nuclear Power Plants

-The central and eastern United States (CEUS) is generally an area of low to moderate earthquake hazard with few active faults in contrast to the western United States.
-Even so, in 1811-1812, three major earthquakes (Magnitude 7 to 7.7 on the commonly used Richter scale) shook much of the CEUS.
-These earthquakes occurred near the town of New Madrid, M.O.
-In 1886, a large earthquake (Richter scale magnitude of about 7) occurred near Charleston, S.C.
+The CEUS is generally an area of low to moderate earthquake hazard with few active faults in contrast to the western United States.
+Even so, in 1811-1812, three major earthquakes (Magnitude 7 to 7.7 on the commonly used Richter Scale) shook much of the CEUS.
+These earthquakes occurred near the town of New Madrid, Mo.
+In 1886, a large earthquake (Richter Scale magnitude of about 7) occurred near Charleston, S.C.
 This earthquake caused extensive damage and was felt in most of the eastern United States.
 Geologists are aware of these historic occurrences, and knowledge of such earthquakes was taken into account in plant design and analysis.

-The NRC examined 2008 earthquake-related information to assess potential safety implications for nuclear power plants in central and eastern states.
 Analysis of these updates indicated slight increases to earthquake hazard estimates for some plants in the CEUS.
 The NRC also reviewed and evaluated recent USGS earthquake hazard estimates for the CEUS that are used for building code applications outside of plant licensing.
-These reviews showed that the seismic hazard estimates at some current CEUS operating sites may potentially be slightly higher than what was expected during design and previous evaluations, although there is adequate protection at all plants.
+These reviews showed that the estimated likelihood of earthquakes occurring at some current CEUS operating sites might be slightly higher than what was expected during design and previous evaluations.

 NRC Response to Increased Estimated CEUS Earthquake Hazards